scott-eric-kaufman/the-whole-sek/content/the-valve/2007-03-16-n1-vs-lit-bloggers-or-on-with-the-resipiscence-already.md

 "By writing the article as they did, n+1 made it so that no discussion that anyone can learn anything from really can follow.”

 I completely agree.
 I don’t understand what Gessen and Roth thought they were accomplishing by fanning this flame war in the first place.
-They published a piece slamming litbloggers, but rather than name names in the piece itself they waited until the predictable response from litbloggers who thought they *might* be among those who don’t measure up to G &amp; R’s standards to leap in and start sliming individual bloggers.
+They published a piece slamming litbloggers, but rather than name names in the piece itself they waited until the predictable response from litbloggers who thought they *might* be among those who don’t measure up to G & R’s standards to leap in and start sliming individual bloggers.
 The slur against Scott Esposito was especially vile.
 As far as I can tell, Scott has done nothing to offend the n+1ers, and has even talked up the magazine on his blog.
 He’s gone on record as opposing Mark S’s tactic of publishing Gessen’s e-mails.

 Bottom-line questions: Do Gessen and Roth want readers for their journal or not?
 If they do, why don’t they 1) make more of their content available online so that those of us who don’t know if we want to subscribe (and I have to say I’m now *much* less likely to subscribe) can decide if we like the thing or not, and 2) stop acting as if the “contest” between print mags and blogs is a zero-sum game.

-The very people who are likely to read n + 1, even to do a little of the very publicizing G &amp; R so revile on *its*, behalf, are the bloggers and their own readers.
+The very people who are likely to read n + 1, even to do a little of the very publicizing G & R so revile on *its*, behalf, are the bloggers and their own readers.
 Yet Gessen and Roth seem to do everything they can do express their disdain for these litbloggers.
 Am I the only one who thinks that as a marketing strategy, this is insane?

 And I surely do appreciate Scott K’s kind words about me.